 The change of C_A is caused by transport processes and source and sink processes.
-The source and sink processes of tracer A are the emissions and surface fluxes (E_A), the loss by wet and dry deposition (D_A) and its chemical conversion (R_A).
-The emissions are either external data sets or are simulated online.
+The source and sink processes of tracer A are the emissions and surface fluxes (E_A), the loss by wet and dry deposition (D_A) and its conversion by chemical and aerosol microphysical processes (R_A).
+The emissions are either external data sets or are simulated on-line.
 The loss by wet or dry deposition D_A depends on the environmental conditions and the surface properties and the MMR of the tracer itself.
-The chemical or aerosol conversion term can either be a source or sink for A. The simulation of this term is a major contribution to the complexity of the atmospheric composition simulation because the chemical conversion of a gas or aerosol component A depends on the concentration of other tracers B, C, D, ..., which introduces a coupling between the simulation of the different tracers.
+The chemical or microphysical conversion term can either be a source or sink for A. The simulation of this term is a major contribution to the complexity of the atmospheric composition simulation because the chemical conversion of a gas or aerosol component A depends on the concentration of other tracers B, C, D, ..., which introduces a coupling between the simulation of the different tracers.